 \section{Conclusion}

-In conclusion we have presented a quantum field theoretical model for a photonic waveguide in contact with gold nano-grains which themselves are exposed to external laser irradiation.
+To conclude: In this article a quantum field theoretical model for a photonic waveguide in contact with gold nano-grains which themselves are exposed to external laser irradiation has been presented.
 The strong and coherent external laser is described in terms of the Floquet theory, assuming classical behavior of this oscillatory-in-time field, whereas the interaction with the waveguide mode reflects a quantum interference.
 The obtained results demonstrate the high potential of waveguide polaritons for all-optical switching.
 Both, frequency and amplitude of the external laser control transmission through the waveguide, and each of these features ensure ultrafast switching processes.

-Acknowledgements: The author wants to thank F. Hasselbach, P. Hommelhoff, A. Lubatsch, W. Nisch, G. Sch\"on and M. Wegener for constructive discussions.
-Karlsruhe School of Optics $\&$ Photonics (KSOP) is acknowledged for financing.\\
+Acknowledgments: The author wants to thank F. Hasselbach, P. Hommelhoff, A. Lubatsch, W. Nisch, G. Sch\"on and M. Wegener for constructive discussions.
+The author is fellow of Karlsruhe School of Optics $\&$ Photonics (KSOP).\\